Radio Złote Przeboje

+Radio Złote Przeboje ([ˈradjɔ ˈzwɔtɛ pʂɛˈbɔjɛ]; lit.
+'Golden Hits Radio'), also simply Złote Przeboje, is a Polish radio station targeted at 25- to 50-year-olds.
+The 'Golden Hits' of the name originally referred to music from the 1960s, 1970s and 1980s.
+The radio operator since 26 November 2012 is Jarosław Barwiak, and the music director since August 2018 is Joanna Sołtysiak.

 History

 The radio was founded in 1997 by Agora as one of its products.
 In 2004, Agora decided to make its products more close to their brand, merging many of them, including its own radio stations, e.g. Radio Pogoda became Radio Złote Przeboje Pogoda.
 In 2007, local radio presenters were fired and replaced by local offices which now broadcast the countrywide Radio Złote Przeboje.

 From 2007 to 2010, Marek Niedźwiecki was associated with the radio and led a few podcasts, most importantly his record chart called "Lista przebojów Marka Niedźwieckiego".
 Many other famous people were associated with the radio, such as Robert Janowski, Jarosław Boberek, Marcin Prokop and Michał Koterski.

-It is worth noting that over time, the radio's broadcast schedule changed.
+Over time, the radio's broadcast schedule changed.
 In its first years, it mainly broadcast music from the 60s, 70s, and 80s, though it progressively changed to 70s, 80s, 90s and 2000s.